 - 1. The Turnkey Osiris particulate monitor was set up on the Southampton Hotel's balcony at the Weighbridge in May 2002 and measures particles in real time (ie Total Suspended Particles TSP, Particles of a mean aerodynamic diameter of 10 microns PM10, Particles of a mean aerodynamic diameter of 2.5 microns PM{2.5} and Particles of a mean aerodynamic diameter of 1 micron PM{1.0}) as 15 minute averages. - 2.
 Particles are associated with a range of health effects.
 These include effects on the respiratory and cardiovascular systems, asthma and mortality.
 The Expert Panel on Air Quality Standards (EPAQS) concluded that particle air pollution episodes are responsible for causing excess deaths among those with pre-existing lung and heart disease.
 EPAQS also believe that any risk of lung cancer from the concentrations found in the streets of the UK is likely to be exceedingly small.
 However prolonged exposure for example 20 30 years to particles, which are likely to be combined with Polycyclic Aromatic Hydrocarbons (PAH) originating from unburnt or partially burnt fuel, is likely to be carcinogenic. - 3.
-The results show that the EU Directive health limit was exceeded 20 times in the 8 months sampling period.
+The results show that the EU Directive health limit was exceeded 20 times in the 9 months sampling period.
 The EU Directive allows 7 exceedances and is to be achieved by the end of 2010. - 4.
-The particle results follow traffic movements as particle levels increase up to lunchtime and remain high into the afternoon.
-Levels fall again after approximately 11.00 pm. - 5.
+The particle results follow traffic movements as particle levels increase up to lunchtime and remain high into the afternoon. - 5.
 The relationship between meteorological conditions and particle levels is not clear.
 As wind speed increase particle levels reduce, however the position of the monitor is sheltered to northerly and north easterly winds. - 6.
 The Osiris has a glass fibre filter which collects particle material, which was further analysed to determine the sources of the particles and percentage contribution.
-The results indicate that a proportion of particles are wind blown sea salt or sand deposits, which are non toxic.
+Examination revealed that the collected deposit was mainly carbonaceous matter with particle size of <10 microns associated with vehicular emissions.
+A number of amorphous dirt particles were also observed, small amounts of sodium/chlorine rich (salt) particles were also detected.
 Care must be taken interpreting these results as only a very small number of particles were analysed.
 Unfortunately the costs are prohibitive for greater in depth analysis. - 7.
-Most exceedances (6) occurred in September 2002.
-Interestingly the Connex bus contract started on September 29th 2002, which should have improved air quality as the buses are fitted with Euro 3 engines.
-It is difficult to conclude from the results whether any significant improvement occurred after this date.
+Most exceedances (13) occurred in March 2003.
+It is not clear what caused this pollution episode. - 8.
+PM{10} concentrations in Jersey were generally higher than the UK comparison sites (Ref NETCEN) but broadly similar to those found in London and Bristol.
+Levels at the Weighbridge site are broadly what could be expected at a roadside location in the UK. - 9.
+Concentrations of all pollutants appear to be falling with time.
+This is likely to be due to improved fuel composition and engine design (Ref NETCEN).
+However directive limits are becoming tighter and more health information is readily available. - 10.
+Particle levels from other sources such as the power station have reduced with the use of the two cable links to France (ie up to the end of September 2003 97% of electricity used in Jersey originated from France).